 - Fostering a culture that values execution and embraces challenge.

 One point he emphasizes is the value of a strong mission and vision rooted in helping each other and making the world a better place.
 His argument is that this vision is what empowers people to want to drive change and innovation.

 However, when we look at the same list he references of the top 50 firms in the U.S., very few are especially well known for their altruistic nature.
 Walmart, Chevron, GM, and J.P.
 Morgan, to name a few, are better known for their exploitative practices, whether environmental, political, or in human capital.

 Another counterexample is Amazon.
 Somewhat of a poster child for innovative and adaptive organizations, Amazon’s mission statement wouldn’t meet Feser’s standards.
 They have been plagued with negative coverage of their over-worked employees and vicious corporate culture, and yet Amazon thrives.

-Reflecting on the book, one is left with a feeling that the supporting data was cherry picked to support the book’s thesis.
+Reflecting on the book, one is left with a feeling that the supporting data was cherry-picked to support the book’s thesis.
 While the innovation imperative is a dilemma for many organizations, there isn’t a one-size-fits-all systematic approach.
-Organizational innovation and survival is equal parts visionary leadership, hard work, and the good luck to be in the right place at the right time with the right people to make it all happen.
+Organizational innovation and survival is equal parts visionary leadership, hard work, and the good fortune to be in the right place at the right time with the right people to make it all happen.